 - ¼ cup urad dal (spilt and husked black gram)

-- ½ cup thick sour curd (khatta dahi or sour yogurt)
+- ½ cup Curd – thick and sour, (khatta dahi or sour yogurt)

-- 2 to 3 tablespoon water for grinding
+- 2 to 3 tablespoons water or as needed, for grinding

-- 1 teaspoon eno fruit salt or ½ teaspoon baking soda
+- 1 teaspoon Eno or fruit salt or ½ teaspoon baking soda

 - black pepper powder as required